masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

   - Hash tables allow for flexible key types.
 Unlike arrays, where the keys are typically integers representing indices, hash tables can use a wide range of data types as keys, including strings.

-- Efficient Lookup -----

-  - Hash tables provide fast lookup and retrieval of elements.
-The time complexity for accessing an element in a hash table is typically O(1) on average, making it suitable for applications where fast access is required.

-- Efficient Insertion and Deletion
+- Efficient Search, Insertion, and Deletion

-  - Adding or removing elements from a hash table is generally fast.
-The time complexity for insertions and deletions in a hash table is also typically O(1) on average.
+  - Searching, Adding, or removing elements from a hash table is generally fast.
+The time complexity for searches, insertions, and deletions in a hash table is also typically O(1) on average.

 ### Disadvantages of Hash Table over array